CALIFORNIA MEDI-CAL: FREQUENTLY ASKED QUESTIONS

 “period of ineligibility” during which an individual cannot receive long term care Medi-Cal benefits.

-Transfers can also have negative estate and capital gains tax ramifications.
-Legal advice should be
+and capital gains tax ramifications.

-obtained before making any transfers of assets.
+obtained before making any transfers of assets

 WILL I LOSE MY HOME IF I RECEIVE MEDI-CAL?